rtortori/rmlab-aci-operator/README.md

 When using strategy no.1.
 ACI Admins are required to pre-provision EPGs with the right contract as per corporate policies. <br>
 Once the EPGs have been defined, Kubernetes admins can reference to their names as EPG Contract Masters (created EPGs will inherit contracts from those EPGs).<br>

-The following table describes the operator use cases.<br>
+The following table describes the operator use cases.
+Each use case is basically a combination of the specs you can configure in the CR.<br>
  `epgcontractmaster` and `op_managed` are <i>specs</i> of the Custom Resource you create (CR).

 | Use Case #        | Use Case Description           | Existing EPG  | epgcontractmaster | op_managed | Notes|